Which are the countries with the best food?

 When visiting Portugal next, be sure to try these dishes for the full Portuguese taste experience:

-Bochechas de Porco Preto: if you’re after the true, traditional flavors of Portugal, then it simply doesn’t get better than Bochechas de Porco Preto (Black Pork Cheek stew).
-This delicious, rich and soft pork cheek stew hails from the Alentejo countryside and is a very popular mealtime option which is paired perfectly with a lovely red Alentejo wine.
+BOCHETAS DE PORCO PRETO – Black Pork Cheek stew, this dish hails from the Alentejo countryside and is a very popular mealtime option which is paired perfectly with a lovely red Alentejo wine.
 If you’re visiting the medieval walled city of Évora, the capital of the region, be sure to visit the Cozinha da Catarina restaurant to try this dish.

-Bacalhau à Brás: it is no secret that the Portuguese love their seafood.
-But in terms of fish, one particular is the most favored.
-Bacalhau, or codfish, is just about Portugal’s national dish and can be prepared in hundreds of different ways.
-Bacalhau à Brás is one of the most popular varieties.
-The codfish is shredded and added together with onions, potatoes, garlic and combined with egg and then garnished with black olives and olive oil.
-Simply delicious!
+BACALHAU A BRAS – Bacalhau, or codfish, is pretty much Portugal’s national dish and can be prepared in hundreds of different ways.
+Bacalhau à Brás is codfish is shredded and added together with onions, potatoes, garlic and combined with egg and then garnished with black olives and olive oil.
 For the best Bacalhau taste experience, visit A Casa do Bacalhau in Lisbon.

-Pastel de Nata: last but not least is the world-famous Pastel de Nata pastry.
-These mouth-watering and crunchy egg-yolk custard tartlets are completely addictive and are a must-try when visiting Lisbon.
+PASTEL DE NATA – Mouth-watering and crunchy egg-yolk custard tartlets.
 Whilst the original version is still produced by the Pasteis de Belém bakery in Lisbon, the owners of the secret recipe, other bakeries found across the city, such as Manteigaria, offer equally scrumptious Pastel de Nata which are definitely worth sampling too.

 *Contributed by Katherine of Travel With Kat and Nicholas of Rambling Feet

-Chairman Mao’s Red-braised Pork: Mao was born in this province and his favorite thing to eat was red-braised pork.
-Pork belly is popular throughout China, but the taste can vary greatly from one region to another.
-In Hunan, it is a lot spicier, thanks to the addition of chili, as is typical of the cuisine in the province – think succulent, hot pieces of pork coated in a sheen of caramelized sugar.
+CHAIRMAN MAO’S RED BRAISED PORK – Mao was born in this province and his favorite thing to eat was red-braised pork.
+Pork belly is popular throughout China.
+In Hunan, it is made with the addition of chili, as is typical of the cuisine in the province – think succulent, hot pieces of pork coated in a sheen of caramelized sugar.

 If you travel to Shanghai, there are other dishes you should try:

-Xiaolongbao (小笼包) or soup dumplings: the Shanghaiese version, steamed in bamboo baskets, packs morsels of pork in a piping-hot stock.
+XIAOLONGBAO (小笼包) OR SOUP DUMPLINGS – Dumplings steamed in bamboo baskets, packs morsels of pork in a piping-hot stock.
 A good dumpling has thin skin, yet it doesn’t break when you pick it up with chopsticks.
-To eat one, place it in your spoon, nibble a small hole in the skin and slurp the stock; then, gobble up the rest of the dumpling with vinegar and ginger strips.
-While you can find decent xiaolongbao even in food courts, you can still visit Guyiyuan in the district of Nanxiang where the Shanghaiese version was first made.
+To eat it, place it in your spoon, nibble a small hole in the skin and slurp the stock; then, gobble up the rest with vinegar and ginger strips.
+Guyiyuan in the district of Nanxiang is where you’ll find the best ones.

 *Contributed by Erica of Travels with Erica